sanskritsingh/Telling-Stories-with-Data-Page/Final_Project_Part_II.md

 ![20210309 Storyboard-Picture](https://user-images.githubusercontent.com/78463682/110440930-33a00f00-8087-11eb-9b46-2f58ab4e6e92.png)

 The data regarding fatal accidents per million people can easily be obtained from [OECD Website](https://data.oecd.org/transport/road-accidents.htm).
 This is a cumulative data for all the countries associated with Organisation for Economic Co-operation and Development (OECD).
 This organisation was founded in 1971 to stimulate economic progress and world trade.
 People who want to have a look at this data can easily go this website - [OECD Website](https://data.oecd.org/transport/road-accidents.htm) and check the indicator of economic progress in terms of fatal accidents.
+Road accidents are important to be showcased as they are pretty high.
+As per the CDC report, road accidents are the leading cuase for injury deaths for US Citizens in a foreign country.
+This is alarming!! - [https://wwwnc.cdc.gov/travel/yellowbook/2020/noninfectious-health-risks/injury-and-trauma](https://wwwnc.cdc.gov/travel/yellowbook/2020/noninfectious-health-risks/injury-and-trauma)

 The trends for accident data amongst G7 and G20 countries are as follows: